 For creators of independent fiction films.

 Welcome to Indigo Film School.
-If you’re passionate about making independent movies focused on the fantastic, then you’re in the right place.
+If you’re passionate about making independent movies, then you’re in the right place.
 If you want to tell amazing visual stories and show them to the world, we’ve got plenty to talk about.

 Making films on your terms gives you the creative freedom you’ve been craving and greater control over your future career.
 It will accelerate your progress and get you noticed in ways that could never happen otherwise.
 I want you to be outrageously ambitious, have confidence in yourself and fulfil your potential.

 Do you want to make stylish movies that thrill the audience?
 Do you want to create strange experiences and draw people into your unique world?
 Whatever your pleasure, my aim is to bring you the tools and info to make that a reality.

 I’m always looking for new ways to explain the techie side of filmmaking, break it down and make it easier to understand.
 If you’re struggling with something and you feel your sanity slipping, get in touch.
 I’m always happy to help.

 Indigo Film School is very new.
 And while it’s not my first go at online teaching, it’s a fresh start with an emphasis on making movies and telling stories.

 If you’re a budding cinematographer my course The Art and Craft of Cinematography is coming soon.
 Sign-up to the newsletter if you want to be emailed the moment it’s available.

 You might be a complete beginner who’s never touched a camera or editing software.
 You might already have some production experience and want to take it to the next level.
 If you’re like me when I first started, you’ll find the technology confusing and a barrier to your creativity.
 It feels like a huge challenge to take these amazing visions in your head and make them a reality.
 I created this website to bring you the training and resources I wish I’d had when I was an aspiring filmmaker.